14 Powerful Frugal Living Tips Average Middle-Class Americans Need To Start Doing Right Away

 Shopping off-season allows you to enjoy great discounts on things you’d find expensive in season.
 For example, you can find quality winter clothes for less in the summer.
 Some vegetables and fresh produce are more affordable in season than in the off-season.
 Knowing what to shop for in which season will help you save some bucks.

 The average American spends at least $5,725 annually on commuting, based on a 26-minute commute.
 By moving closer to work, you can save on costs like gas, vehicle maintenance, and repairs.
-Additionally, it saves you time and increases productivity, as you’re not stuck in traffic going to work.
+Additionally, it saves you time and increases productivity, since you’re not stuck in traffic on your way to work.

 Negotiate Your Bills